teiniker/teiniker-lectures-secureservices/edge-security/APIGateway-OAuth2/README.md

-# Securing an API Gateway
+# Securing an API Gateway with OAuth2.0

 The following examples are reused from **chapter 3** of the **Microservices Security in Actions** book.
 You can find all examples of this book on [GitHub](https://github.com/microservices-security-in-action/samples).